sysad-aldama/PyPandasClick-JSON-ETL-Assignment-CLI-with-Options-/readme.md

 ### Deliverable requirements:
 The objective of this exercise is to create a command line application that, given a directory of customer receipt files, can identify the top N best-selling products among all the receipts.
 The solution must be implemented in Python, and it must function on Windows, Mac, and Linux.

-Your solution should contain the following files:
+### Your solution should contain the following files

 - `cli.py` - single python file containing your solution
 - `req.txt` - python requirements file (if non-standard modules were used)